Hair Mask for Frizzy Hair: Which One Works Best and How to Use It

 Benefits for frizzy hair (what masks can realistically do)

-- Mid-length frizz: frequently heat or chemical stress, rough brushing, or inconsistent conditioning.
+• Mid-length frizz: Commonly caused by heat damage, chemical treatments, rough brushing, or uneven conditioning.

 Key ingredients (argan oil, keratin, coconut oil) + what they’re best for